RAMIREDDYSOMULA/maven21/README.md

 + Create minimal diffs - disable on save actions like reformat source code or organize imports.
 If you feel the source code should be reformatted create a separate PR for this change.
-+ Provide JUnit/Core IT tests for your changes and make sure your changes don't break any existing tests by running ```mvn -Prun-its verify```.
++ Provide JUnit/[Core IT tests][core-it] for your changes and make sure your changes don't break any existing tests by running ```mvn -Prun-its verify```.

-If you plan to contribute on a regular basis, please consider filing a [contributor license agreement](https://www.apache.org/licenses/#clas).
+If you plan to contribute on a regular basis, please consider filing a [contributor license agreement][cla].
 You can learn more about contributing via GitHub in our [contribution guidelines](CONTRIBUTING.md).